Tunde914/Voice-Recorder/README.md

 🛠️ Installation & Setup

 No installation is required!
-Just open the index.html file in your browser.
+Just open https://github.com/Tunde914/Voice-Recorder file in your browser.

 However, if you want to modify or extend the project: